salma-emara/ece244-book/textbook/chapters/chapter06-objects-w-pointers/intro.md

 # Objects with Pointers

-In this chapter, we realize that in classes that have pointers, there is a high chance that we need to define the class' own copy constructor, `operator=` and destructor.
+In this chapter, we discuss constructors that are called when we are creating an object from an existing object.
+This is called a copy constructor.
+These are given by default to all classes, unless we define our own.
+However, we will soon realize that in classes that have pointers, there is a high chance that we need to define the class' own copy constructor, `operator=` and destructor.